joegearlesss/tui/DEVELOPMENT_GUIDELINE.md

 - **TypeScript**: Handles type checking via `bunx tsc --noEmit`
 - **Rationale**: Biome focuses on code style and quality, while TypeScript provides comprehensive type analysis

+### Rule Configuration Policy
+**IMPORTANT**: Marking existing rules as "off" in biome.json is prohibited.
+This ensures consistent code quality and prevents degradation of standards.
+However, you can:
+- ✅ Add new rules to improve code quality
+- ✅ Configure new rules with appropriate severity levels
+- ❌ Disable existing rules that are currently enabled

 ### Current Configuration
 ```json
 {